 To apply, students submit an online request form and upload a resume into the application.
 All students who are not already enrolled in the Moody College of Communication must also submit a statement of purpose.

 Students must have an overall UT GPA of at least 2.25 and a Communication GPA of at least 2.0 in order to be considered for an internal transfer into the College.
-Students must also have completed ADV 318J and earned a grade of B or better.
-This grade is checked at the end of the semester, so students can apply for transfer while enrolled in the course.
+Students applying to Advertising must also have completed ADV 318J with a grade of B or better and SDS 306 with a grade of C or better.
+These grades are checked at the end of the semester, so students can apply for transfer while enrolled in the course(s).

 Students who want to add a second major (or change their current second major) must have 30 hours in-residence and minimum UT and communication GPAs of 2.75.

 Students who are not already enrolled in the Moody College of Communication may apply only twice to change their major and must submit the application within their first four long-semesters at UT.
 Students are required to attend an internal transfer information session.

 Prospective University of Texas at Austin students should visit UT Admissions to learn about the application process and how to declare a major.

 View degree requirements and checklists to see the required courses for the Bachelor of Science in Advertising.

 Courses in advertising are very specific and have to be taken in a specific order.
 Students have to follow the sequence and should not expect to rush through the degree by taking several advertising courses together.
 Completing the course requirements will take at least five semesters due to the sequencing of coursework.
 Students are also required to take MKT 320F and SDS 306 as part of a major in advertising.
 This course may not be taken off campus and another statistics course may not be substituted as SDS 306 for this requirement.
 Some courses offered in advertising do not count towards the advertising degree, so you should read the course schedule carefully and consult the internal transfer advisor to be sure you don't mistakenly take one of these courses.